-^{1.} For the purposes of this Statement, the charitable sector does not include non-government schools or hospitals, which are costed as separate categories.
+1. For the purposes of this statement, the charitable sector does not include non-government schools or hospitals, which are costed as separate categories.

-Table 3 below shows the beneficiaries by value of tax benefits received.
-For 2016-17, the business sector accounted for 53 per cent of the total cost; non-government schools 8.6 per cent; and the charitable sector 8.2 per cent.
+Table 3 below shows categories of beneficiaries by the value of tax benefits received.
+For 2017-18, small and medium businesses falling below the payroll tax threshold accounted for the largest share of the total benefits, followed by non-government schools and the charitable sector.